jmurth1234/Win10IoTDefaultPlus/README.md

 You can also install this on your computer, however it's a bit pointless as it just runs in a window.

-Note: I have tested this on the latest insider preview (Build 14986).
-No idea whether it works on earlier builds.
+Note: I have tested this on the latest insider preview (Build 14986) and the "Anniversary Update" (Build 14393) and both seem to run fine, however the extra Cortana features do not work on Build 14393.

 ## Additional resources
 * [Documentation for the MS example](https://developer.microsoft.com/en-us/windows/iot/samples/iotdefaultapp)